Human trafficking is the crime of keeping a person in a commercial circumstance of severe exploitation through force, fraud, or coercion.

 Victims of Human Trafficking have been robbed of their autonomy and self-respect by traffickers that use violence, physical and emotional coercion, fraud, debt bondage and other means to subjugate their victims and exploit them for sex and labor commerce.

 These victims can be children, teens or adults, male or female, of any race or ethic group.
-Human Trafficking happens in cities and suburbs, in rural and urban areas, in lower income and upper income neighborhoods, on the streets and in the suburbs.
+Human Trafficking happens in cities, in rural and urban areas, in lower income and upper income neighborhoods, on the streets and in the suburbs.

-In the United States, on average, every two minutes, a child is forced into Human Trafficking.
+In the United States, a child is forced into Human Trafficking every 2 minutes on average.

 12 - 14 is the average age of a trafficked victim in the U.S.